graquepo/graquepo.github.io/projects/manoa-club-finder.md

 Users can specify interest areas, and be notified when a new club is created matching that interest area (or an existing club adds that interest area).

+Visit the website here: //link

+Learn more about the website here: //link

+### **My Role**

+I was responsible for creating the

 ### **Landing Page**

 <div class="col d-flex justify-content-center">